 Until recently, TCM had existed only in Wembley and Kilburn, the latter in partnership with Camden.
 In 2005, TCM was extended to Harlesden and Willesden, increasing staffing level from one to four (3 Town Centre Regeneration Managers and 1.Town Centre Information Officer).
-The team is being transferred to Planning with the exception of the Kilburn Town Centre Manager whose line management lies with Camden.
+The team is being transferred to Planning with the exception of the Kilburn Town Centre which Brent no longer funds.